a-bentofreire/beamtoix/docs/pages/library/animation-direction.md

 ---
 ## Description

-ABeamer implements the animation direction in a similar way of the CSS `animation-direction` property.
+BeamToIX implements the animation direction in a similar way of the CSS `animation-direction` property.
 Currently is supported: `normal`, `reverse`, `alternate`, `alternate-reverse`